ramesaliyev/EasyWebWorker/README.md

 Easy Communication Protocol For Web Workers<br>
 *Just execute worker functions from browser, and main functions from worker.*

+> Also work when web worker is not available.
+So support Web Worker on older Internet Explorers.

 # Features
 - Fallback support for old browsers.
 (AKA Internet Explorer Support.)
 - Execute functions directly.
 Nested functions are supported.